White snakeroot

 Spread: 2-3'

 A good competitor, white snakeroot is a major nonwoody constituent of forests throughout much of the eastern US, including Ohio.
-The plant is well adapted to disturbed landscapes and is a common volunteer in backyards, vacant lots, and other urban spaces, where it spreads through airborne seeds as well as through underground stems, called rhizomes.
-White snakeroot is tolerant of light availability ranging from full sun through shade, but grows best under partial shade in soils of average to moderately dry moisture.
+The plant is well adapted to disturbed landscapes and is a common volunteer in backyards, vacant lots, and other urban spaces, where it spreads through airborne seeds as well as underground stems.
+White snakeroot is tolerant of full sun through shade, but grows best under partial shade in soils of average to moderately dry moisture.
 One to four feet in height and resistant to mammalian herbivory, white snakeroot is a robust and handsome addition to the shade garden.